 Outside Island Outings

 About once a year we loaded up the horses and headed to Outside Island where the wild cows lived.
 The land at Outside Island was passed down to us from my great-grandmother’s side of the family which is wooded and surrounded by marsh.
 In the early days, the working of the cattle was a big gathering with family and friends.
 It wasn’t all work, though.
 We had fun playing in the dusty (sometimes muddy) outdoors, riding horses and even swinging from the long rope outside my great-aunt Mary Lou’s camp.
 It hung from the tallest old oak dripping with gray moss where we’d fly through the air as high as we could.
 As rugged as it sounds it’s a beautiful place.

 The occasion always included good food and I can still smell the charcoal barbecued steak, chicken, and sausage that were cooking.
 Right along with all of that meat we usually had rice dressing as a side dish.
 Yep, more meat!
 Surprisingly it goes well with barbecue.
 Rice dressing isn’t as well known as some other Cajun dishes, but I have never known anyone to not like it.
-My MaMa Trahan would stuff her Christmas turkey with oyster rice dressing.
+My MaMa Trahan would make her rice dressing with oysters and stuff her Christmas turkey with it.
 Delicious!
-It adds a whole other dimension of flavor to the dressing.
-I’ll have to share it with you later.
+It adds a whole other dimension of flavor to the dressing while it bakes in the turkey.
+I’ll have to share it with you someday.

-I never had cornbread dressing until that first Thanksgiving with my husband’s Mississippi family.
-I really missed my rice dressing that year, but have learned to enjoy and even make a pretty good cornbread dressing.
-Come to think of it, I don’t think my own children have ever had a rice dressing, stuffed turkey.
-Something I’ll have to do this Christmas along with the cornbread dressing, of course.
+Cornbread dressing was not something I was familiar with until that first Thanksgiving with my husband’s Mississippi family.
+I really missed my rice dressing that year, but I’ve learned to enjoy and even make a pretty good cornbread dressing.
+We now have both kinds on the table for our holiday gatherings.

 1/4 cup vegetable oil